 How do I know that the cremated remains I get back are my loved one’s remains?

-Understanding the legal requirements for cremation in Santa Barbara
+Understanding the legal requirements for cremation in Nevada

 As mentioned above, there are laws in place regarding the cremation of human remains.
-A cremation cannot be performed until a cremation permit is issued by the medical examiner’s office.
+A cremation cannot be performed until the death certificate has been issued by the county and a cremation permit is issued by the medical examiner’s office.
 The legal next of kin must sign a Cremation Authorization Form.
-There is a mandatory wait period of 24 hours after death in California before the cremation can proceed.

 It is not necessary to embalm a body for cremation and refrigerated storage is used to preserve the body until the cremation is performed.
 The funeral home will generally store the body for up to 5 days in refrigerated storage at no extra charge.
 If the cremation does not go ahead within 5 days, an additional fee for storage may be incurred.